jnozzi/cocoadev.com/SiteContent/General/OddViewBehavior.markdown

 It appears that each row's background color is the color of the previous string's color.
 The strings' colors are supposed to alternate between white and green, but the background of all of the rows are supposed to be black.

 Non-bugged Example:
 This is almost the same as the bugged example except I changed the current rectangle's height.
-The current string is stored in the [[NSString]], title, the attributes for my strings are stored in the [[NSMutableDictionary]], attributes, and the current row's rect is stored in drawRect.
+The current string is stored in the General/NSString, title, the attributes for my strings are stored in the General/NSMutableDictionary, attributes, and the current row's rect is stored in drawRect.
 The only change in the code between the two examples is in the following code.
 This line is added immediately before the rect is filled:

-<code>drawRect.size.height = [title sizeWithAttributes:attributes].height;</code>
+    drawRect.size.height = [title sizeWithAttributes:attributes].height;

 Look at the screen shot:
 http://www.pursuitgames.com/screen2.jpg